robot297/JAG_10_2019/grades/Lab 9 Questions.md

 When a Task is fixed, the ticket is deleted and the reason for deleting the tickt is recorded.

+Your Ticket objects should be able to store another date; `resolvedDate`, the date the ticket was closed.
+And, a String that documents why the ticket was closed – the fix or the resolution for the ticket.
+This String should be called `resolution`

 For this Task, you will implement a GUI for the program.

 ### Task 1: TicketGUI, Set up priorityComboBox